-The handbook has been designed to give you a general guide to the care, use and maintenance of your caravan.
+The handbook has been designed to give you a general guide to the care, use and maintenance of your motorhome.
 Whether you are a new or an experienced motorhomer the hints will help to protect your investment.

 The information contained will answer most of your queries, but if there are any aspects which are not covered please consult your appointed dealer.
 We would suggest you make a note of your dealers name and contact information below.
-IMPORTANT - please quote the base VIN (Vehicle Identification Number) in all correspondence with your dealer or Swift Group limited, this can be found on the front windscreen and on the plate of the front cross member within the engine compartment and on the swift manufacturers plate situated on the bulkhead directly behind the front driver/ passenger seat.